Mountain of Fire and Miracles Ministries

 The Mountain of Fire and Miracles Ministries (MFM) is a Pentecostal denomination founded in Yaba, Lagos, Lagos State, Nigeria in 1989, now with churches in several countries.
 It was founded by Dr. Daniel Kolawole Olukoya ("DKO").
-Many publications on deliverance have been credited to Olukoya, such as the popular prayer book known as The Prayer Rain.
+Many publications on deliverance have been credited to Olukoya, such as the popular prayer books known as Prayer Rain, Prayer Passport to Crush Oppression, and Pray Your Way to Breakthroughs.

 Unlike a few popular charismatic and Pentecostal African initiated ministries promoting prosperity gospel, MFM's leadership and its sub-ministry, Battle Cry Ministries, place emphasis on deliverance ministry and prayers against the works of demonic forces.
-It teaches members about dealing with ancestral spirits and the existence of hidden evil and spiritual forces against progress toward the fulfilment of one's "destiny", resulting in a theology that promotes practices dominated by prayer points to free individuals from hidden bondages.
-The Mountain of Fire is also known for its optimum dedication in Music (e.g. orchestras, guitar choir) and sports.
+It instructs and teaches members how to deal with their foundation (issues stemming from one's parents and ancestry), ancestral spirits, and hidden evil and spiritual forces hindering progress toward the fulfilment of their "destiny", resulting in a theology that promotes practices dominated by prayer points to free individuals from hidden bondages.
+The Mountain of Fire is also known for its optimum dedication to music (e.g. orchestras, guitar choir) and sports.
 The General Overseer of Mountain of Fire & Miracles Ministries, Dr. Daniel Olukoya, made the call at the opening ceremony of the Mountain Top Conservatory of Music [MTCM] and the launching of Mountain Top Conservatory Choir and Philharmonic Orchestra (MCCPO) at MFM headquarters, Onike, Lagos.